kevintshoemaker/R-Bootcamp/module1_4.txt

 newdf <- read.table(file="data_missing.txt", sep="\t", header=T)

 ?mlv   # learn more about the function for computing the mode.
-Who knew there were so many ways to compute the mode?
+Who knew there were so many methods for computing the mode?

-  # lets find the most frequent value(s) in the "Import" column:
+  # lets find the most frequent value(s) in the "Export" column:
-mlv(newdf$Export, method="mfv", na.rm = T)        # apparently there is a three-way tie for the mode!
+mlv(newdf$Export, method="mfv", na.rm = T)

 #########